tracespace/gerber-to-svg/packages/gerber-to-svg/README.md

 The bounding box is carefully calculated as the Gerber's being converted, so the `width` and `height` of the resulting SVG should be nearly (if not exactly) the real world size of the Gerber image.
 The SVG's `viewBox` is in Gerber units, so its `min-x` and `min-y` values can be used to align SVGs generated from different board layers.

 ## things to watch out for
-The produced image should be correct, but if issues do occur, they'll most likely be with arcs or step / repeat blocks.
+The produced image should be correct, but if issues do occur, they'll most likely be with arcs or step/repeat blocks.
 It's possible a floating point rounding error or several could throw things off.

 Certain exceptions to the spec have been made to allow some older and/or improperly written files to process, but if they're not technically to spec, they won't necessarily process without throwing an error.
-Try / catches are your friend.
+Try/catches are your friend.

 If it messes up, open up an issue and attach your Gerber, if you can.
 I appreciate files to test on.